Daviteusz/mobi2stardict/README.md

   --chunked             Parse html in chunks to reduce memory usage.
 ```
 You need to install [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) and [lxml](https://lxml.de/installation.html) packages to run the script.
-To convert the unpacked MOBI file to both GLS and Textual format you would call the script like this (assuming part00000.html is in the same directory with the script):
+To convert the unpacked MOBI files to both GLS and Textual format you would call the script like this:
 ````
-python.exe mobi2stardict.py --fix-links --dict-name "Name of the dictionary" --author "Author" --gls --textual
+python mobi2stardict.py --fix-links --html-folder ./Folder --dict-name "Name of the dictionary" --author "Author" --gls --textual
 ````
-Change name and author accordingly.
+Change name and author accordingly or not specify these parameters.

 Also, while converting particularly large files you may want to pass the `--chunked` option to bring down the memory usage to more moderate levels.
 Then the line would become:
 ````